 sudo /usr/sbin/apache2ctl restart

-localhost-only access we won't be able to see the page from our desktop's web browser.
-Fortunately the server status page is just a bunch of text with no graphics, letting us use a simple approach: Run a text-based web browser while logged into the server itself.
+localhost-only access you won't be able to see the page from your desktop's web browser.
+Because the server status page is text with no graphics, you can run a text-based web browser while logged into the server itself.

 sudo aptitude install lynx

-The URL of the apache status page will be your domain name with "/server-status" tacked onto the end.
-In this section we're assuming you've configured your default server instance or virtual host to accept connections from the localhost only.
-Tell lynx to view your apache status page with the following command:
+/server-status tacked onto the end.
+In this section, we assume you've configured your default server instance or virtual host to accept connections from the local host only.
+Tell Lynx to view your apache status page with the following command:

 ExtendedStatus enabled (the example server was running Ubuntu Hardy, but should look similar for all recent versions of Linux and Apache).
 With

 Apache Status (p1 of 2) Apache Server Status for localhost Server Version: Apache/2.2.8 (Ubuntu) PHP/5.2.4-2ubuntu5.10 with Suhosin-Patch Server Built: Nov 13 2009 21:58:02 ______________________________________________________________________________ Current Time: Friday, 26-Mar-2010 19:04:17 UTC Restart Time: Friday, 19-Mar-2010 20:21:03 UTC Parent Server Generation: 1 Server uptime: 6 days 22 hours 43 minutes 14 seconds Total accesses: 386 - Total Traffic: 317 kB CPU Usage: u0 s0 cu0 cs0 .000643 requests/sec - 0 B/second - 840 B/request 1 requests currently being processed, 9 idle workers W_________...................................................... ................................................................ ................................................................ ................................................................
 Scoreboard Key: "_" Waiting for Connection, "S" Starting up, "R" Reading Request, "W" Sending Reply, "K" Keepalive (read), "D" DNS Lookup, "C" Closing connection, "L" Logging, "G" Gracefully finishing, "I" Idle cleanup of worker, "."
 Open slot with no current process Srv PID Acc M CPU SS Req Conn Child Slot Client VHost Request 0-1 3425 0/36/45 W 0.00 0 0 0.0 0.04 0.04 127.0.0.1 www.example.com GET /server-status HTTP/1.0 1-1 3426 0/44/58 _ 0.00 4277 0 0.0 0.04 0.05 18.104.22.168 www.example.com GET /favicon.ico HTTP/1.1 -- press space for next page -- Arrow keys: Up and Down to move.
 Right to follow a link; Left to go back.
 H)elp O)ptions P)rint G)o M)ain screen Q)uit /=search [delete]=history list

-Following the "Scoreboard Key" will be a list of current connections, including the source addresses and the file being accessed.
+Scoreboard Key, there will be a list of current connections, including the source addresses and the file being accessed.

 Most of the server status page should be self-explanatory.
 The apache version is listed at the top, along with some of the modules loaded in apache.
 Some important stats following that include how long the apache server has been running since last restart, the traffic is has handled since then, how much CPU is being used by apache at that moment, and how frequently apache is serving requests.

-The section between the number of current requests and the "Scoreboard Key" is a representation of apache's "workers" and their status.
-The "worker" is essentially ap ache's request handler.
+The section between the number of current requests and the Scoreboard Key is a representation of apache's workers and their status.
+The worker is essentially apache's request handler.
 Apache keeps several active at a time.

 W shows a worker replying to a request (the request for the server status page, in fact).
 All the periods show slots that could be filled with workers if the server gets busy enough to need them.

 If you visit the Apache Project's server status page you can see a more active server and a greater variety of worker states, like

 Examples of items to watch for on the status page include:

-For more information about mod_status and the details it reports check the Apache mod_status documentation.
+mod_status and the details it reports check the Apache mod_status documentation.

-© 2011-2013 Rackspace US, Inc.
+© 2015 Rackspace US, Inc.